Every day, thousands of new Amazon Sellers find out the hard way that the “great” product they had envisioned selling on Amazon:

-- Constant rotation: many successful apparel sellers who consistent rotate through different seasonal items
+- Constant rotation: many successful apparel sellers that consistently rotate through different seasonal items.

-- Seasonal items which sell well throughout the year but have a huge spike during the holidays or their respective “season”
+- Seasonal items that sell well throughout the year but have a huge spike during the holidays or their respective season.

-- Items which only sell well during their respective season (costumes in September and October before Halloween)
+- Items that only sell well during their respective season (like costumes in September and October before Halloween).

-- Product versions: You probably want something that is going to sell consistently foreseeable future.
-Realize that if you purchase older models of a product, like iPhone 5S cases, that product will have a continually dwindling customer base.
+- Product versions: You probably want something that is going to sell consistently for the foreseeable future.
+Realize that if you purchase older models of a product, like iPhone 5S cases, that product will have a continuously dwindling customer base.

 We discuss item profitability at length in the profitability chapter.
 Besides assessing your historical profitability correctly using the right data, you’ll need to be able to estimate potential profitability on the items you PLAN to sell.